Jon-Richards/asset-compiler/README.md

 ## Further Reading

+### Images and Fonts

+The compiler supports the following image file extensions and will place them in a `img/` directory adjascent to the output path for JavaScript builds:
+* '.jpg'
+* '.png'
+* '.gif'
+* .'svg'

+The following font formats are also supported.
+These will be placed in a `font/` directory adjascent to the JavaScript output directory.:
+* '.otf'
+* '.ttf'
+* '.woff'

+> Note that .svg is only supported for images.
+This is because not all browsers support .svg as a format for webfonts.
+The supported font formats are supported across all modern browsers.

 ### CSS Modules

 > This is an **optional** feature.
 The asset compiler ships with an independant solution for compiling SCSS.
 If you'd like to import your CSS via your JS however, read on...